 The plantation’s gardens and grounds are open daily to visitors for a self-guided tour that begins at an interpretive exhibit adjacent to the parking area.
+An audio tour is also available to guide visitors around the eclectic property.
 Surrounding the historic houses are productive flower gardens and numerous fruit trees that attract many butterflies, as well as a number of dragonflies that prey on them.
 Beyond the houses, a nature trail passes through a heavily wooded ravine containing some huge American beech trees.
 The ravine is inhabited by a variety of wildlife, including several species of flycatchers, woodpeckers and other passerines.
 Interpretive signs relating to both wildlife and man’s historic use of the land enhance the naturalist’s hike along the trail.

-From Route 5 East (Virginia Scenic Byway), 1/2 mile after Jct.
-Route 155, turn left onto Route 615 (The Glebe Lane).
-Piney Grove will be six miles on the left, just past Binns Hall and Moss Side Farm.
+From Charles City, head east on VA-5 E/John Tyler Memorial Highway, turn left onto SR-615/The Glebe Lane, and Piney Grove will be six miles on the left, just past Binns Hall and Moss Side Farm.

 Location & DirectionsView on Google Maps